 What Are the Signs of Kidney Disease in Cats?

-The clinical signs of kidney disease in cats are progressive and usually begin with an increase in thirst (polydipsia) and the amount of urine produced (polyuria).
+The clinical signs of chronic kidney disease in cats are progressive and usually begin with an increase in thirst (polydipsia) and the amount of urine produced (polyuria).
 In general, the owner notices that their cat drinks more water and urinates more than usual.
 As the condition progresses and becomes chronic, the following signs appear:

-Death occurs due to uremia (uremic intoxication), which is when the toxic substances that should be excreted through the urine remain in circulation in such a quantity and time that the body can no longer survive.
+Usually, at this time, a vet recommends euthanasia.
+If euthanasia is not performed, death occurs due to uremia (uremic intoxication), which is when the toxic substances that should be excreted through the urine remain in circulation in such a quantity and time that the body can no longer survive.

 What Are the Causes of Kidney Disease?